Back

 Borrowing a College Board Device

-If you don't have access to a device and cannot borrow one from your school or a family member, College Board may be able to lend you a device for use on test day.
-Students should first register for their desired test day and location, and then take the steps below to request a device at least 30 days before test day to allow for shipping.
+If you don't have access to a device and cannot borrow one from your school or a family member, College Board may be able to lend you a device to use on test day.
+To request a device, you must first register for the SAT.

+After you register for the SAT, the option to select Request a device will appear as part of your registration information on My SAT, which will link to a brief questionnaire that asks for an adult reference (like a teacher, counselor, or adviser).
+Remember to complete your request at least 30 days before your test day.
 Submitting a request does not guarantee that College Board will provide you with a loaned testing device.

-After registering for the digital SAT, the option to select Request a device will appear as part of your registration information on My SAT, which will link to a brief questionnaire that asks for an adult reference (like a teacher, counselor, or advisor).
-If you don't see the option to request a device, contact us.

 FAQ

-How do students request a device?
+How do I request to borrow a device?

 Read more